 - In the Warcraft universe, the young archmage Khadgar vanquished his close friend turned Fallen Hero Medivh by magical means, and in the process suffered a one-off curse that caused him to prematurely age.
 By the time adventurers re-discover him in the Burning Crusade expansion, he is chronologically in his late 30s or early 40s but physically much older.

-- In the Sengoku Basara series, Ieyasu goes from a Bratty Half-Pint in the second game to a rather beefy teen in the third game.
+- In the Sengoku Basara series, Ieyasu goes from a Bratty Half-Pint to a rather muscular teen in the third game.
 Particularly unusual in that all other returning characters remain completely physically unchanged.

 - Xenogears has the Robot Girl Emeralda Kasim.
 At first she has the appearance of a child, but after a sidequest involving her origins, she becomes an adult with stat changes to boot.